Flyfish233/OplusUpdater/README.md

 # Oplus Updater

-Use Oplus official api to query OPlus,OPPO and Realme Mobile 's OS version update.
+Use Oplus official api to query OPlus, OPPO and Realme Mobile 's OS version update.

 ## How to use?
 ```shell